 Performance is king

-Other notable members of the high-resale club include the AMG GT S and GT C (67 percent), Lexus LC 500 and LC 500h (67 percent), BMW Z4 35is (67 percent) and eight variants of the Mercedes-Benz SLC (all 67 percent).
+Other notable members of the high-resale club include the AMG GT (67 percent), Lexus LC 500 (67 percent) and eight variants of the Mercedes-Benz SLC (all 67 percent).
 Nissan’s GT-R Nismo also scores 67 percent, along with the Benz S500, S63 and S65.

 Audi’s A5 coupe also features strongly, with 2.0 TDI, 2.0 TFSI and the 3.0-litre turbocharged S5 all recording 64 percent retained values.
-The Ford Mustang achieves the same rating too, but only the V8-powered GT manual model and not the four-cylinder Ecoboost – choosing the four-pot option may save you cash at the checkout, but that powertrain retains only 54 or 52 percent of its purchase price at the end of three years, depending on whether you select the automatic or manual.
+The Ford Mustang achieves the same rating too, but only the V8-powered GT manual model and not the four-cylinder Ecoboost.

 Somewhat surprisingly, it takes a little bit of scrolling before Porsche’s sports car models start appearing.
 Vehicles like the 718 Boxster and Cayman as well as the 911 Carrera GTS retain 61 percent of their retail value after three years, which is a respectable result but lags behind the Cayenne and Macan.
 Porsche’s two-door models have traditionally been seen as rock-solid ‘investment grade’ buys, but apparently it’s the SUV product that performs better in the short term.